Annual Consumer Information Notice

 Say Something

-Oftentimes an initial discussion with a student in distress can identify or alleviate concerning behavior in distress and suicidal students.
+Oftentimes an initial discussion with a student in distress can identify or alleviate concerning behavior in distressed and suicidal students.
 When engaging an individual exhibiting suicidal behavior, a faculty, staff, or student should:

 • Be Direct: don’t be afraid to ask the student directly if they are having thoughts of harming themselves or others.